benbishop/MonkeyArms/README.md

 ###Custom Inject Attribute###

-Any class that implements the IInjectingTarget interface can have a dependency injected via the **[Inject]** attribute.
+Any class that extends the Actor class can have a dependency injected via the **[Inject]** attribute.
 To provide additional flexibility, a **DIUtil** class has been provided that will allow a developer to pass a Class that implements **IInjectingTarget** to its *InjectProps* method for injection.

 ###Invoker/Command Map###